 Then, when a packet arrives at the switch, the switch inspects the header of the packet to determine the destination, consults the table of MAC addresses with their corresponding physical ports, and makes a decision on which physical port to send the packet out to.

-Switches can get a bit more complicated when you introduce VLANs (virtual LANs).
+Switches can get a bit more complicated when you introduce VLANs (virtual LANs), a type of network connection.
 VLANs allow you to carve off components of one physical device into different networks, essentially separating one network of physically connected devices into multiple logical networks that can’t directly communicate with one another.
 VLANs support one of the tenets of good network design: network segmentation.

 There’s a bit more to how a switch works, but that should cover the basics.